carzynsky/Unity-Roll-A-Ball-Labyrinth/README.md

 # Roll a Ball Labyrinth

 Simple 3D labirynth game, made in Unity, for Game Design and programming classes at Wroclaw University of Science.
+Player controls silver ball with 'wasd' or arrows on a keyboard.

 ## The goal
 Reach all green cubes in the shortest possible time.
 Information about number of collected points and game time is included